shevious/edx-documentation/en_us/xblock/source/reusable/create_db.rst

 Before running the XBlock SDK the first time, you must create the SQLite database.

-In the ``xblock-sdk`` directory, run the following command to create the database.
+In the ``xblock_development`` directory, run the following command to create the database.

    .. code-block:: bash

-      $ python manage.py syncdb
+      (venv) $ python xblock-sdk/manage.py syncdb